UPDATE: An Introduction to the Legal System and Legal Research in Chad

 Since the adoption of the 1996 Constitution, three legislative elections were organized, in 1997, 2002 and 2011.

 The current Constitution of Chad was adopted by referendum on 31st March 1996.
-It was amended by the Constitutional Act 08/PR/2005 of 15th July 2005.
-The Amendment abolished the Senate, one of the two Houses of the Parliament, established an Economic, social and cultural council, and removed the limitation of presidential terms in office, allowing President Déby to run for a third term in 2006 and a fourth term in 2011.
+It was amended by the Constitutional Act 08/PR/2005 of 15 July 2005.
+The amendment abolished the Senate, one of the two houses of the Parliament, established an economic, social and cultural council, and removed the limitation of presidential terms in office, allowing President Déby to run for a third term in 2006, a fourth term in 2011 and a fifth in 2016.

 Passing laws in Chad is not the monopoly of the Parliament.
-Such power belongs concurrently to the Parliament and the Executive Branch.
-There is a reserved legislative domain defined by the Constitution (Article 121).
+Such power belongs concurrently to the Parliament and the Executive Branch (article 137).
+There is a reserved legislative domain defined by the Constitution (article 127).
 All other matters that have not been expressly identified to be within the ambit of the reserved legislative domain fall under the executive domain.
-Existing legislation on matters belonging to the executive domain can be modified by a decree taken after consultation of the Administrative Chamber of the Supreme Court.
-Any subsequent intervention of the Parliament in the executive domain shall be established by the Constitutional Council before its eventual modification by decree.
+Existing legislation on matters belonging to the executive domain can be modified by a decree taken after consultation with the Supreme Court (article 138).
+Any subsequent intervention of the Parliament in the executive domain shall be established by the Supreme Court before its eventual modification by decree.

-During the discussion of a Bill, if the Government is of the view that a proposal or an amendment falls outside the reserved legislative domain, it can draw the attention of the Parliament by raising the inadmissibility (irrecevabilité) of such a proposal or amendment.
-In case of disagreement between the Parliament and the Government, either party can defer the matter to the Constitutional Council that shall take a decision within eight days (Article 132 of the Constitution).
+During the discussion of a bill, if the Government is of the view that a proposal or an amendment falls outside the reserved legislative domain, it can draw the attention of the Parliament by raising the inadmissibility (irrecevabilité) of such a proposal or amendment.
+In case of disagreement between the National Assembly and the President of the Republic, either party can defer the matter to the Supreme Court that shall take a decision within eight days (Article 140 of the Constitution).

 Sources of law in Chad include the Constitution, international treaties ratified by Chad, Acts of Parliament, Regulations, ordinances, and customary law.